 Hamilton Island Weddings recommends all couples (Domestic and International) contact their local authorities or marriage officiator to check on any special legal requirements or legislation that may apply to them.
 Hamilton Island Weddings and its staff are not authorised or corectly trained to provide detailed information regarding your legal requirements or obligations.

 The following information is supplied as a guide only and should not be relied upon under any circumstances.

 All couples are required by Australian law to submit a Notice of Intended Marriage form (4 pages) to their marriage officiator at least one month and one day prior to their wedding date.
-This form may be obtained from your marriage officiator, from the Registry of Births, Deaths and Marriages Office or click here to download the form in PDF format from the relevant Australian Government Website.
+This form may be obtained from your marriage officiator, from the Registry of Births, Deaths and Marriages Office from the relevant Australian Government Website.